prividentity/PrivateIdentity-Oldd/Diversity-in-Faces-Evaluation---December-2020.md

 <pre>
-Evaluation of the Private Identity® Facial Recognition Algorithm Using DIF-CELEB-1M (Diversity in Faces) Fair Evaluation Dataset December 17, 2020
+Evaluation of the Private Identity® Facial Recognition Algorithm Using DIF-CELEB-1M (Diversity in Faces) Fair Evaluation Dataset and Private ID Facial Recognition Model 1607349233 December 17, 2020
 </pre>
 ### `Introduction`
-Several facial recognition algorithms show bias for one or more subgroups.
-A customer therefore asked that Private Identity provide a diversity evaluation of the Private Identity face recognition algorithm.
-Additionally, the customer asked for the ability to run the evaluation themselves.
-First, we built a diverse face evaluation dataset (DIF-CELEB-1M, described below).
-Then, we enhanced the [Encryption Engine](https://github.com/openinfer/PrivateIdentity/wiki/Encryption-Engine-setup) to accommodate both predictions and enrolls.
-We then ran the Encryption Engine and obtained the following results.
+Many facial recognition algorithms show bias for one or more subgroups.
+A customer therefore requested that Private Identity provide a diversity evaluation of the Private Identity facial recognition algorithm.
+In addition, the customer asked for the ability to run the evaluation themselves.
+First, we built a Diversity in Faces (DIF) evaluation dataset, DIF-CELEB-1M.
+Then, we enhanced Private Identity's [Encryption Engine](https://github.com/openinfer/PrivateIdentity/wiki/Encryption-Engine-setup) to accommodate predictions and enrolls.
+We then ran the Encryption Engine to enroll all faces in DIF-CELEB-1M and predict with each probe.
+We describe the evaluation results below.

 ### `DIF-CELEB-1M Fairness Evaluation Dataset`